This article should be followed only after having gone through Get Started. If you haven’t, please go through that first.

 - Reload the data via bulk data loading.

-- If all looks good, you can delete the old directories (export serves as an insurance)
+- If all looks good, you can delete the old directories (backup serves as an insurance)

-These steps are necessary because Dgraph’s underlying data format could have changed, and reloading the export avoids encoding incompatibilities.
+These steps are necessary because Dgraph’s underlying data format could have changed, and reloading the backup avoids encoding incompatibilities.

 Here are some problems that you may encounter and some solutions to try.